khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Placeholders

-Placeholders must not be used as a replacement for labels but as a supplement.
-Their usage should be limited even if used correctly.
-When they are used, they should be:

-*   **Contextual**: Either an example or an explanation of the label, not a generic "Enter" or a repetition of the label.
-*   **Helpful**: If a placeholder doesn’t add value and make things easier for the user, it shouldn’t be used.
-*   **Short**: If a placeholder can’t be short, it should be turned into a [Help text](#help-text) below the form element.

-If the placeholder isn’t all of the above, it shouldn’t be used.

-If a placeholder is an example, it must start with "e.g.".
+Only use a placeholder if there isn't enough space for [Help text](#help-text).
+The [Search](/components/search) component is such an example.

+When they are used, placeholders should follow the rules of [Help text](#help-text).
+They must not be used as a replacement for labels but as a supplement.
+If a placeholder can’t be short, but an explanation is needed, a [Help text](#help-text) below the input should be used.
+An easy guideline to find out if the explanatory text is too long for a placeholder: if it resembles a sentence, try to use Help text, if it’s just a few words (ideally up to two or three), it's ok to use a placeholder.

 Todo: Add live component block with code example (placeholder)

-If a placeholder can’t be shortened but an explanation is needed, a [Help text](#help-text) below the input should be used.
-An easy guideline to find out if the explanatory text is too long for a placeholder: if it resembles a sentence, use Help text below the input, if it’s just a few words (ideally up to two or three), consider using a placeholder.

-Todo: Add live component block with code example (help text)

 ### Validation